Moving to St. Augustine

 Important Particulars

-• Drivers over 80 years of age must take the vision test at a DMV, or submit a Vision Examination form, completed by a Florida licensed physician.
+- Drivers older than 80 years of age must take the vision test at a DMV, or submit a Vision Examination Form, completed by a Florida licensed physician.

 License Plates